menandmice/micetro_docs/guides/user-manual/appliance_management.rst

 Configuring the Network Mode on the primary/secondary network interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is possible to change the network speed and duplex mode for the network interfaces on the Men & Mice Appliance.
+It is possible to change the network speed and duplex mode for the network interfaces on the Men&Mice Appliance.

-To change the Network Mode on the Men & Mice Appliance do the following:
+To change the Network Mode on the Men&Mice Appliance do the following:

 1. Select the Network tab in the Appliance Properties dialog box.